shadow/shadow/docs/shadow_config_spec.md

 virtual hosts, so each worker can only advance according to the propagation delay to avoid dependency violations.
 Therefore, not all threads will have 100% CPU utilization.

+#### `general.progress`

+Default: false
+Type: Bool

+Show the simulation progress on stderr.

+When running in a tty, the progress will be updated every second and shown at the bottom of the terminal.
+Otherwise the progress will be printed without ANSI escape codes at intervals which increase as the simulation progresses.

 #### `general.seed`